M-earnest/tutorial_jupyter_books/content/2_host/host_website.md

 ### Checking Your Workflow

 Next, click on "Actions" at the top of your repository.
-You should see a workflow named "pages and deployment" running.
+You should see a workflow named "pages build and deployment" running.
 By clicking on this workflow, you'll be able to view a summary of the process.
 In the image below, the process is complete, as shown by the green checkmark:

 ![Image of a completed workflow with a green checkmark.](../../static/action_deployment.png)